p4tc-dev/p4tc-examples-pub/tunnels/ipip/README.md

 # ipip

-The *ipip* program parses plain IPv4 as well IP-in-IP packets.
+The *ipip* program parses plain IPv4 as well as IP-in-IP packets.
 Any other packets are rejected(dropped).

 A lookup, using as key the port/netdev the packet arrived on, is applied on table *fwd_table*.
 A match will either result in action *set_ipip* or *set_nh*.
 If an entry has no action or no entry is found, then by default *drop* action is assumed, meaning the packet will be dropped.